meilisearch/meilisearch-js-plugins/README.md

 #### Sort formula

-The sort formula is synthaxed like this: `index:attribute:order`.
+A sort formula is expressed like this: `index:attribute:order`.

 `index` is mandatory, and when adding `attribute:order`, they must always be added together.